La5te2/ChessAI/Graphics.md

 	--black-name "Stockfish"
 ```

-Replacing the White executable and name with `models\melano\melano.exe` and `Melano` creates the corresponding Melano game.
+Replacing the White executable and name with `models\melano\melano.exe` and `Melano` creates a Melano-versus-Stockfish game.

 ## 5. Appearance